Organic soil is a must

 Good soil is the foundation of any successful landscape.
-Amending your soil with organic matter is the single best method to increase plant health and reduce watering needs.
+Amending the soil in your landscape with organic matter is the single best action you can take to increase plant health and reduce watering needs.

 Soils in our semi-arid, high desert climate range from heavy clay to very sandy, and are low in organic matter and nitrogen.
 Adding organic matter is the primary method to enrich soil.
 Simply mixing clay and sandy soil does not create enriched soil.
 Simply adding fertilizer does not create enriched soil.
-Fertilizers work more efficiently when the soil has been amended.
+Enriched soil provides nutrients for stronger roots and helps retain moisture requiring less water.

 Clay absorbs water very slowly but once wet also dries out very slowly.
 If water is applied to clay soil too fast, it will run off.
 Adding an organic soil amendment allows for faster infiltration of water.
 Most soil in Castle Rock is clay.